 I am a writer, artist, educator, curator, and doctoral candidate at the University of Washington (UW) in the English program.
-I study Black feminist speculative fiction and art through cultural studies readings.
+I study Black feminist speculative literary and visual arts through cultural studies readings.
 My work is centered around concepts of speculation, phantasm, shadows, the not-quite-here, surrealism, and horror.

 I develop methodologies and reading practices in my work that asks for a particular view, or lens, to take towards Black arts.
 It speaks to Black consciousness reckoning of quasi- escapes from the anti-Black material realities through otherworldly aesthetics.
 The otherworldly Black consciousness that I suggest is represented through distorted representations of Black life can only make themselves more accessible and clear through a destruction of the world(s) organized through neoliberal, anti-Black logics.
 Therefore, examining the archive of Black speculative works-- where world destruction to build anew is paramount-- affirms that life-- Black life-- can be radically different in Black cultural producers' imaginations.
 Studying that difference can alter how we think about Black ontology, epistemology. and aesthetics in contemporary Black studies.